kevinslin/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

 [Remnote](https://www.remnote.com/)
 Difficulty to use: 2/5
 [Pricing plan](https://www.remnote.com/pricing) starts at USD 6/month, with a generous free tier for individual use.
 Thoughts: some frequently used feature (eg. aliases, graph view, templates) are moved to paid tier.
-The pros of this product is its spaced repetition flashcards
+The unique selling point of this product is its spaced repetition flashcards

 [Anytype](https://anytype.io/en)
 Difficulty to use: 2/5